sleepymalc/pbb.wtf/content/posts/Me/index.md

 #### Mar.
 19

 It's been quite a while since the last post, and I think it's good to document what I have been up to recently.
 I just accepted my UIUC 🌽 Info offer, so I'll spend my next five (hope no longer than that) years there!
-The field I'm going to work on is going to be GMN theory, and more broadly, just DL theory.
+The field I'm going to work on is going to be GNN theory, and more broadly, just DL theory.
 Although I think my advisor won't mind me doing some cool TCS stuff along the way 😇 Let's see how it goes.

 Additionally, this is my last semester at UMich, and after that, I'm going back to Taiwan 🇹🇼 and spending four months there with my family and friends while finishing the last semester of my dual degree at SJTU online.
 Hope everything works out, I really need a good rest.